AgrawalAmey/nirf/readme.md

 > popd
 ```

-Disclaimer: Some of the files might not get correctly parsed and might need to some manual effort.
+Disclaimer: Some of the files might not get correctly parsed and might need some manual effort.

 ## Analyzing the data

-The notebook `NIRF Analysis.ipynb` contains the source for all the analysis and plotting.
+The notebook `NIRF Analysis.ipynb` contains the source for all the analysis and plots.